Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas: I. The condensate fraction and BKT transition temperatures

 We next apply the idea benchmarked above in the attractive Hubbard model to the 2D Fermi gas, to determine the BKT transition temperature at each $\log(k_Fa)$.
 We first carry out AFQMC simulations with a coarse grid of temperatures to find the approximate location of the peak in the first-order derivative of the condensate fraction.
-Then we perform AFQMC simulations with a finer temperature grid ($\sim \Delta T/T_F=0.01$) around that peak location, to more precisely determine the BKT transition temperature.To minimize the bias from the finite temperature grid in the numerical derivative, we use a fourth-order polynomial to fit the data points around the transition.
+Then we perform AFQMC simulations with a finer temperature grid ($\sim \Delta T/T_F=0.01$) around that peak location, to more precisely determine the BKT transition temperature.
+To minimize the bias from the finite temperature grid in the numerical derivative, we use a fourth-order polynomial to fit the data points around the transition.
 The BKT transition temperature is given as the peak location of the derivative of the fourth-order polynomial.

 In Fig.~\ref{fig:Derivative}, we present three examples of the procedure above, at three typical interaction strengths, $\log(k_Fa)=-1.00$ in the BEC regime, $\log(k_Fa)=+0.50$ in the crossover regime and $\log(k_Fa)=+3.50$ in the BCS regime.
 In Fig.~\ref{fig:Convergence}, we illustrate the finite-size and finite-$N_e$ effects, as well as the effect of using different forms of the kinetic energy dispersion.
 We compute the BKT transition temperatures for three different systems at $\log(k_Fa)=+0.50$ (in the crossover regime), with different system size, $N_e$ as well as kinetic energy dispersion.
 The results are consistent with each other and with that shown in Fig.~\ref{fig:Derivative}.
-In Fig.~\ref{fig:m050p150p250}, we show the results for three other interaction strengths, $\log(k_Fa)=-0.50,+1.50,+2.50$.
+To further reduce the finite-size effect towards the BEC side, we performed simulations in $L=57,N_e=42$ systems with quadratic dispersion for cross-checks.
+In Fig.~\ref{fig:m050p150p250}, we further show the results for three other interaction strengths, $\log(k_Fa)=-0.50,+1.50,+2.50$.
+The results of BKT transition temperatures demonstrated in Fig.~\ref{fig:Derivative} and Fig.~\ref{fig:m050p150p250}, which are obtained from the finite-size system of $N_e=58$ with $L=45$, are then summarized in Fig.~\ref{fig:OurTBKT} and Fig.~1 in the main text.